vishal-git/doc-parser/README.md

 `streamlit run src/app.py`

-In a few seconds this will lanuch the app in your browser.
-If that doesn't happen, you can copy the URL that's printed on the console.
+In a few seconds the app will be lanuched in your browser.
+If that doesn't happen automatically, you can copy the URL that's printed in the output.

 </details>